christo/scratchgen/README.md

 ### Scratch Foundation and LLK

-The Scratch Foundation [Life Long Kindergarten](https://github.com/LLK) at MIT Media Lab seem to be two github entities for the same group.

-Scratch Foundation repositories appear at least partly mirrored under [LLK](https://github.com/LLK) and [scratchfoundation](https://github.com/scratchfoundation):
+The Scratch Foundation [Life-Long Kindergarten](https://github.com/LLK) at MIT Media Lab seem to be two github entities for the same group and repositories appear at least partly mirrored under [LLK](https://github.com/LLK) and [scratchfoundation](https://github.com/scratchfoundation):

 * [scratch-blocks](https://github.com/scratchfoundation/scratch-blocks) Scratch Blocks is a library for building